Sometimes the findings challenge us, too.

 These findings make sense when you consider the data, but they are hard to take in.
 Many organizations strive to be connectors and treasures for their local communities.
 And many are!
 This finding doesn’t counter that notion!
-But it does shine important light on locals’ embedded perceptions.
-Many cultural organizations have unintentionally created a bit of a cycle of entitlement amongst local audiences, and this plays a role in long-term solvency that we don’t often stop to strategically consider.
+But it does shine an important light on locals’ embedded perceptions.
+Many cultural organizations have unintentionally created a bit of a cycle of entitlement among local audiences, and this plays a role in long-term solvency that we don’t often stop to strategically consider.

 2) An average visitor attends a cultural organization type only once every 27 months – and the average member returns to take advantage of free admission only once per year.

 The average person who visits an art museum will not visit another for 28 months, on average.
 The average person who visits a history museum will not visit another for 32 months, on average.
 In total, the average visitation cycle for organization types that we monitor is 27 months.
 Here’s more on that data and what it means.